LevinJ/object_dection3d/README.md

 ### Range image visualization

 The output range image is a two dimensional array.
 Its row is pitch, and its column is yaw, and it has two channels, range and intensity.
-The invovled steps are,
+The involved steps are,

 * extract raw lidar image data from dataset frame
 * extract intensity channel, remove outlier, and scale it to 8 bit image